OmenApps/publish-github-to-hashnode/README.md

 ## Inputs

 - `access-token` (required): Your Hashnode API Personal Access Token.
 See: [Hashnode Developer Settings](https://hashnode.com/settings/developer)
+- `added-files` (required): The list of added files in the repository, automatically provided by the `tj-actions/changed-files` action in the examples below.
-- `changed-files` (required): The list of changed files in the repository, provided by the `tj-actions/changed-files` action.
+- `changed-files` (required): The list of changed files in the repository, automatically provided by the `tj-actions/changed-files` action in the examples below.
 - `publication-host` (required): The publication host (e.g., `blog.mydomain.com`).
-- `posts-directory` (optional): The local directory containing the blog posts, if different from the root directory.
-Default: `posts`
+- `posts-directory` (optional): The local directory in this repo containing the blog posts, if different from the root directory.
+Default: `.`.
+Example: `content/posts`.

 ## Outputs

-- `result_json`: Publish result as a JSON string.
+- `result_json`: Publishes result as a JSON string.
-- `result_summary`: Publish result summary formatted as text.
+- `result_summary`: Publishes result summary formatted as text.

 ## Usage